willworth/willworth/README.md

 ### Hi  👋
-I'm a fullstack Javascript developer from the UK, now working in Alicante/Munich.
+I'm a fullstack (mostly) javascript developer from the UK, now learning web3 and working in Alicante.
+Fixing things is the best way to complain.
 Tambien hablo español!